 Students are responsible for the proper care of all books, supplies and furniture supplied by the school.
 Students who wantonly disfigure property, break windows, or do other damage will pay the cost to repair or replace the item, in addition to disciplinary action.
 Students responsible for accidental damage must also pay for repairs and/or replacement costs.

 LOST AND FOUND

-Lost articles are reported and turned in to the main office lost & found.
+Lost articles are reported and turned in to the main office lost & found or nurse's suite.